gmc-code/PC-microbit-micropython/docs/lessons2/compass_directions.rst

     #.
 What are the readings for 1 o'clock?
     #.
 What are the readings for 3 o'clock?
     #.
 What are the readings for 6 o'clock?
     #.
-Place a small piec of paper on the ground.
+Place a small piece of paper on the ground.
 Point to 0 o'clock and walk 5 paces.
 Turn to 4 o'clock and walk 5 paces.
 Turn to 8 o'clock and walk 5 paces.
 Did you end up at your starting point?